-Managing symptoms with the low FODMAP diet is a treatment method with proven success.
+Managing symptoms by reducing your intake of difficult to digest short-chain carbs is a treatment method with proven success.

 The Low FODMAP Diet

-The low FODMAP diet was created by Australian dietician Sue Shepherd, PhD, in 1999.
+Australian dietician Sue Shepherd, PhD, created the Low FODMAP Diet in 1999.

-Shepherd coauthored her first book on the subject with Monash researcher Dr. Peter Gibson.
-This was followed by a published update, as well as a two-step approach to the regimen, listed at the end of this article.
+Shepherd co-authored her first book on the subject with Monash researcher Dr. Peter Gibson, followed by a published update and a two-step approach to the regimen.

-Another resource I’ve listed is an app by the researchers at Monash to aid in shopping for appropriate foods.
-It is continually updated as research continues.
+There is also an app that was developed by the researchers at Monash to aid in shopping for appropriate foods that is updated as new information becomes available.

-The low FODMAP plan may be the answer to the prayers of many IBS sufferers.
+A diet low in short-chain carbs may answer the prayers of many IBS sufferers.